Risk Factors Dashboard

 Ineffective liquidity management could adversely affect our financial results and condition.

 Liquidity is essential to our business.
 We rely on a number of different sources in order to meet our potential liquidity demands.
 Our primary sources of liquidity are increases in deposit accounts, cash flows from loan payments and our securities portfolio.
 Borrowings also provide us with a source of funds to meet liquidity demands.
 An inability to raise funds through deposits, borrowings or other sources could have a substantial negative effect on our liquidity.
 Our access to funding sources in amounts adequate to finance our activities on terms acceptable to us could be impaired by factors that affect us specifically, or the financial services industry or economy in general.
-Our access to funding sources in amounts adequate to finance our activities or on terms which are acceptable to us could be impaired by factors that affect us specifically, or the financial services industry or economy in general.
 Factors that could detrimentally impact our access to liquidity sources include a decrease in the level of our business activity as a result of a downturn in the California markets in which our loans are concentrated, negative operating results, or adverse regulatory action against us.
 Our ability to borrow could also be impaired by factors that are not specific to us, such as a disruption in the financial markets or negative views and expectations about the prospects for the financial services industry or deterioration in credit markets.
 Any decline in available funding in amounts adequate to finance our activities on acceptable terms could adversely impact our ability to originate loans, invest in securities, meet our expenses, or fulfill obligations such as repaying our borrowings or meeting deposit withdrawal demands, any of which could, in turn, have a material adverse effect on our business, financial condition and results of operations.
-Any decline in available funding in amounts adequate to finance our activities or on terms which are acceptable could adversely impact our ability to originate loans, invest in securities, meet our expenses, or fulfill obligations such as repaying our borrowings or meeting deposit withdrawal demands, any of which could, in turn, have a material adverse effect on our business, financial condition and results of operations.
 See “Item 7.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations — Liquidity and Capital Resources” of this Form 10-K.

 We rely on other companies to provide key components of our business infrastructure.

-We rely on numerous external vendors to provide us with products and services necessary to maintain our day-to-day operations.
+We rely on numerous external vendors to provide products and services necessary for our day-to-day operations.
+Accordingly, our operations are exposed to risk that these vendors will not perform in accordance with the contracted arrangements under service level agreements.
 Accordingly, our operations are exposed to the risk that these vendors will not perform in accordance with the contracted arrangements under service level agreements.
-Accordingly, our operations are exposed to risk that these vendors will not perform in accordance with the contracted arrangements under service level agreements.
-The failure of an external vendor to perform in accordance with the contracted arrangements under service level agreements because of changes in the vendor’s organizational structure, financial condition, support for existing products and services, strategic focus or for any other reason, could be disruptive to our operations, which in turn could have a material negative impact on our financial condition and results of operations.
-We also could be adversely affected to the extent such an agreement is not renewed by a third party vendor or is renewed on terms less favorable to us.
-Additionally, the bank regulatory agencies expect financial institutions to be responsible for all aspects of our vendors’ performance, including aspects which they delegate to third parties.
-Disruptions or failures in the physical infrastructure or operating systems that support our business and customers, or cyber-attacks or security breaches of the networks, systems or devices that our customers use to access our products and services could result in customer attrition, regulatory fines, penalties or intervention, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs, any of which could materially adversely affect our results of operations or financial condition.
+If a vendor fails to meet its contractual obligations due to changes in its organizational structure, financial condition, support for existing products and services, strategic focus, or any other reason, our operations could be disrupted, potentially causing a material adverse impact on our financial condition and results of operations.
+Additionally, as we acknowledge the potential impact of significant portfolio growth, new loan products, and refinancing activities, these actions may result in portfolios consisting of unseasoned loans that may not perform as anticipated, elevating the risk of an inadequate allowance to absorb losses without additional provisions.
+Furthermore, we could be adversely affected if a vendor agreement is not renewed or is renewed on terms less favorable to us.
+Regulatory agencies also require financial institutions to remain accountable for all aspects of vendor performance, including activities delegated to third parties.
+Additionally, disruptions or failures in the physical infrastructure or operating systems supporting our business and customers, or cyber-attacks or security breaches involving networks, systems, or devices used by our customers to access our products and services, could result in customer attrition, regulatory fines or penalties, reputational damage, reimbursement or compensation costs, and increased compliance expenses.
+Any of these outcomes could materially and adversely affect our financial condition and results of operations.
+Any of these occurrences could have a material adverse effect on our financial condition and results of operations.

 Managing reputational risk is important to attracting and maintaining customers, investors and employees.